ibmresilient/resilient-community-apps/.scripts/mirror-containers/README.md

 ## About this Package:
-This branch contains scripts which can be used to mirror App Host container images for local repository use.
+This branch contains scripts which can be used to mirror App Host container images for local registry use.
 This is necessary when customers need to maintain their own apps for use in App Host along with those officially published on the App Exchange or to replicate containers for air-gapped environments.